 Family members are unable to connect directly to the MePACS Solo watch or have access to the GPS tracking, to ensure the privacy of the client remains.

 No. The MePACS Solo cannot be paired with a mobile phone.
 The MePACS Solo software has been adapted on the watch to be a personal alarm first and foremost.
 The watch works completely by itself and includes its own e-SIM.

-No. The MePACS Solo watch has an e-SIM, which means it works by itself anywhere in Australia with Telstra mobile coverage.
+No. The MePACS Solo watch has an e-SIM, which means it works by itself in Australia where there is sufficient Telstra mobile coverage.

 The MePACS Solo is a personal alarm watch with falls detection, a GPS locator and the ability to count your steps and heart rate.

 MePACS will post the watch to you.
 If you decide that the watch isn’t for you within 14 days, you may return it as long as it is still in brand-new condition.

 No. The MePACS Solo is a personal alarm watch.
 To keep the watch simple for our clients, you connect to our 24/7 emergency response team but cannot receive/make calls or text to family or friends.